Rules of Engagement – Fight for stronger connection

-The Rules of the Game are for the same goal, to give you success in managing conflict and getting rid of the bitterness that plagues our relationships.
+How many of you have rules when you fight?
+Marriage Boot Camp has boiled down the top 8 rules if you want to have healthy, productive fights.
+The Rules of Engagement are for one goal: to give you success in managing conflict and getting rid of the bitterness that plagues your relationships.

 1. Same TEAM

 Know that you are fighting for your relationship, not to make a point, not to win, not to beat your mate down.
-Know that your mate is not your opponent.
+Know that your mate is not your enemy.

 2. One PLAY